CFEL-CMI/cminject/doc/index.rst

 - a collection of executables and library code for processing, analyzing and visualizing simulation results

+If you intend on (only) using CMInject for defining and running your own virtual experiments, please refer to the :ref:`user-guide`.
+If you intend on adding experiments that other people can use as well, or developing CMInject further, please refer to the :ref:`developer-guide`.

 .. toctree::
    :maxdepth: 3
    :caption: Contents: